Understanding Alzheimer’s Risk: Causes, Prevention, and the Promise of Hyperbaric Oxygen

 Why would it do this?
 A few reasons.

 One of the main jobs of the brain is to act as a filter for stimuli coming from the physical world.
-In fact, your brain is constantly bombarded with the raw data that is sights, sounds, and other incoming information; only a fraction of it ever reaches your conscious awareness, lest you be completely overwhelmed.
+Your brain is constantly bombarded with raw data: sights, sounds, and other incoming information.
+Only a fraction of this data ever reaches your conscious awareness, lest you be completely overwhelmed.
 The brain is forced to pick and choose what to let through and what to toss away.

 Second, negative and positive information isn’t equally weighted from the brain’s perspective.

-Consider your far distant ancestor in the wilds of Africa, foraging for edible berries, when she happens upon a ferocious wild animal looking for lunch.
+Consider your distant prehistoric ancestor foraging for edible berries, suddenly happening upon a ferocious wild animal looking for lunch.
 Recognizing a threat to survival, her brain directs her to hightail it back home.
 Do you think she had an opportunity to notice the beautiful sunset in the distance as she ran for her life?
-Or applaud herself for getting some exercise?

-Your brain isn’t in the business of making you happy or being “fair” to reality– in fact, it’s not even distinguishing between “good” and “bad”– it’s not making moral judgments of things.
+Your brain isn’t in the business of being fair to reality.
+It doesn’t even distinguish between “good” and “bad” or make moral judgments.
 It’s distinguishing between things that need your attention and things that don’t.

 In other words, it’s trying to keep you alive.